 Yes- London is safe for solo female travellers.
 Actually London is considered reasonably safe for travellers of any gender and identity.
 Generally speaking, and has been our experience, London and the UK is a fairly safe nation to visit.
 Like any major metropolitan city London certainly does have her issues.
 There’s a lot of transient people, just like us, in the city.
 With an estimated 1,500 hotels, countless Air BnB’s and more hostels then we can throw a scone at it’s easy to see how London attracts travellers of all shapes, sizes, genders.

-The public transport runs well, is relatively clean and easy to take.
+The public transport in London runs well, is relatively clean and easy to take.
 If you’re like me and stay in the central city area then you can easily walk around town.
 The street signs even advise you how long a walk it is between areas.
 On my last adventure in London I walked around 15-20kms a day according to my fitness tracker.
 With occasion bus rides and trains (tube).
-In all honesty I found the stairs up and down the tube to be a pain in the ass.
+In all honesty I found the stairs up and down the tube to be a pain in the backside.
 At peak hour it was near impossible to get into the tube station and unless you need to travel far it’s actually faster going by your own two feet.

-A great way to see the city is to be 110% tourist and book a HopOnHopOff bus!
+A really affordable and unique to see the city is to be 110% tourist and book a HopOnHopOff bus!